3dformortals/LibgdxJpackageExample/README.md

 Whenever someone commits (or pr gets merged) to master then the app gets built in github actions and creates all sorts of installers for windows/mac/linux.

 This repo is currently in early stage and only the gradle file is nearly finished.

+# trying to add proguard intermedial task in process